 Land Access Conversations with BIPOC farmers Recently updated !

-By Rakim Grant
+By Rakim Grant and Kae Vargas

 On September 30th, Connecticut Farmland Trust (CFT) held a special farmer listening circle.
-Kae Vargas, CFT’s Farmland Access Coordinator, myself, and some CFT volunteers arrived at Urban Fresh Gardens farm in Waterbury expecting a beautiful day.
+Kae Vargas, CFT’s Farmland Access Coordinator, Rakim Grant, and some CFT volunteers arrived at Urban Fresh Gardens farm in Waterbury expecting a beautiful day.
 Greeted by unexpected rain we hastily set up tents and got to work wiping down drenched tables.
 We weren’t alone.
 CFT’s team was joined by students and staff from Bailey College of the Environment at Wesleyan University, a team from the New Connecticut Farmers Alliance (NCTFA), and many Black, Indigenous, and People of Color (BIPOC) farmers all wringing out towels as we finished setting up.

 CFT’s mission is to protect CT farmland for current and future generations of farmers, and we are proud of having conserved more than 7,700 acres ourselves and with partners.
 But in this work, our focus on farmland owners has meant we have not engaged with BIPOC farmers’ concerns.
 Historically BIPOC farmers have not had land or wealth that has been passed down for generations that allows farmers to explore conservation; they are still fighting for access.